Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 Animal Welfare Act

 The Animal Welfare Act (AWA) was passed into law in 1966 by the US government.
 The impetus behind the legislation was concern over the treatment of animals used in laboratory experiments, particularly the practice of vivisection, or surgery on living animals.
 Since its inception, the bill has expanded to include welfare issues within the animal entertainment industry, such as zoos and aquariums.
-The United States Department of Agriculture (USDA) is supposed to enforce the act’s mandates through investigations and by issuing citations and compliance reports.
+The United States Department of Agriculture (USDA) is charged with enforcing the Act’s mandates through investigations and by issuing citations and compliance reports.

 The AWA leaves much to be desired in terms of animal protection.
 Ironically, the animals who feature most prominently in laboratories across the nation—mice and rats—are excluded from the bill’s purview.
 So too are farm animals, billions of whom die on factory farms and in slaughterhouses across the country every year.